PANCE Blueprint EENT (7%)

 ReelDx Virtual Rounds (Parotitis)

 Patient will present as → an 11-year-old boy with malaise and swelling of his face.
 He has no significant past medical history, but it is documented in his chart that his mother declined the recommended standard immunizations for children because of personal beliefs.
-Vital signs are stable with the exception of a mild fever.
+Vital signs are stable, with the exception of a mild fever.
 In addition to the facial swelling, physical exam is also notable for swelling around the testes.
 There are no rashes.

-• In adult males look for an associated orchitis
+• In adult males, look for an associated orchitis

 TX: Self-limiting - treat with hydration and rest

-• Vaccination is effective in prevention
+• Vaccination is effective for prevention

 Acute pharyngitis (ReelDx + Lecture) (Prev Lesson)